anumitijat3438/Job-Portal-Website/README.md

 # Job-Portal-Website
 A modern and responsive Job Portal Web Application that connects job seekers with employers.
-This project is designed to simulate a platform like Naukri or Indeed with essential features like job listings, filters, user authentication, and dashboards for both candidates and recruiters.
+This project is designed to simulate a platform like Naukri with essential features like job listings, filters, user authentication, and dashboards for both candidates and recruiters.

 # Features
 - User Registration/Login (Candidate & Recruiter)